Close Menu

 Via an email to David Henreckson (dhenreckson@whitworth.edu), please submit the following materials:

-Applications (including the letters of recommendation) are due by May 10 at 5 p.m.
-Finalists will be invited to a 15-minute conversation with David Henreckson later in May or early June, and admission decisions will be announced shortly thereafter.
+Applications (including the letters of recommendation) are due by March 31, 2026, at 5 p.m.
+Finalists will be invited to a 15-minute conversation with David Henreckson in late April or early May, and admission decisions will be announced shortly thereafter.

-Please address any questions to David Henreckson (dhenreckson@whitworth.edu).
+Please send questions to David Henreckson at dhenreckson@whitworth.edu